 - Epidemiologic and behavioral studies.

-Clinical Trial – The NIH defines a clinical trial as a prospective biomedical or behavioral research study of human subjects that is designed to answer specific questions about biomedical or behavioral interventions (drugs, nutritional supplements, surgical intervention, or devices).
+Clinical Trial – NIH defines a clinical trial as a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
 Clinical trials are used to determine whether new biomedical or behavioral interventions are safe, efficacious, and effective.
 Behavioral clinical trials involving an intervention to modify behavior (diet, physical activity, cognitive therapy, etc.) fit this definition of a clinical trial.

 Concomitant Medication – Prescription and over-the-counter drugs and supplements a study participant has taken along with the study intervention.
 This information may be collected as a history item as well as during the study.
 Some studies may collect only those medications that may interact with the study or intervention or that may exclude an individual from participating in a study.

 Conflict of Interest – A conflict of interest occurs when individuals involved with the conduct, reporting, oversight, or review of research also have financial or other interests, from which they can benefit, depending on the results of the research.